-Envestnet is organized around two primary, complementary business segments Financial information about each business segment is contained in Note 20 to the notes to consolidated financial statements.
-Our business segments are as follows:
+Envestnet is organized around two primary, complementary business segments Financial information about each business segment is contained in "Note 21 - Segment Information" to the notes to consolidated financial statements in Part II, Item 8.Our business segments are as follows:

-- Envestnet a leading provider of unified wealth management software and services to empower financial advisors and institutions. - · Envestnet | Yodlee a leading data aggregation and data intelligence platform powering dynamic, cloud-based innovation for digital financial services.
+- · Envestnet a leading provider of unified wealth management software and services to empower financial advisors and institutions. - Envestnet | Yodlee a leading data aggregation and data intelligence platform powering dynamic, cloud-based innovation for digital financial services.